Conducting the Interview

 - Allowing one factor, positive or negative, to inappropriately influence the hiring decision;

-- Failing to probe and ask follow-up questions when a response is incomplete or not through enough to inform the decision;
+- Failing to probe and ask follow-up questions when a response is incomplete or not thorough enough to inform the decision;

 - Judging the candidate on non-job-related criteria; and

-- Asking questions related to membership in any protected class (i.e., veteran status, gender, race, disability, etc.).
+- Asking questions related to membership in any protected class (i.e., veteran status, gender, race, disability, religious affiliation, etc.).